Suggestions for the top ten gardening tasks to improve your garden this month. Just choose a couple per week & it’s

 It’s the height of summer and the garden is bursting at the seams with beautiful blooms, wild flowers and wild creatures.

 August brings heat and drought to the garden.
-How will the plants and animals handle the hot weather?
+If it’s hot, how will your plants and animals handle the heat?

 There is a hint of autumn in the air with sun filled misty mornings, ripe seeds to collect and fruit laden branches.